 The Doty Center was built in 2007.
 This facility is designed to accommodate large events and athletic contests.
 This multi-purpose gymnasium is named after the late Dr. Brant Lee Doty who was a professor, dean, and chancellor of GLCC.
 This building will continue his legacy of service to students and constituents in the Lansing area and beyond.
-The newest construction project is the Knowles Learning Center to be completed in the Fall of 2014.
+The newest construction is the Knowles Learning Center.
+The first phase (office suite) is completed and efforts toward completing the funding for the second phase (Library) is in process.
+The Knowles Learning Center will be a facility that provides opportunity for the College to expand the capacity of learning for past, current, and future students.